maxyar12/predictionvalidation/README.md

 exception handling is important for dealing with real data,

 I wasn't able to pass the test, I got 1405/1437 correct.
 The unmatched are all off by 0.01.
-I thought maybe it was a rounding issue, but this doens't seem to the case, so I am quite perplexed, if you could explain what I am doing wrong I would greatly appreciate, though I understand I probably won't receive the interview.
+I thought maybe it was a rounding issue, but this doesn't seem to be the case, so I am quite perplexed, if you could explain what I am doing wrong I would greatly appreciate, though I understand I probably won't receive the interview.

 Thank you